-

 - Civil Service Retirement System and federal employee Retirement System benefits administered by the Office of Personnel Management

-Protected funds are not subject to DOR levy.
+Protected funds are not subject to our levy.
 If funds are not protected, the financial institution must honor the levy.

 -

-If a financial institution has any overdraft charges, or collateral outstanding, can the financial institution offset these before sending the levied funds to the DOR?
+If a financial institution has any overdraft charges, or collateral outstanding, can the financial institution offset these before sending the levied funds to the department?

-- Overdraft Protection: A financial institution can offset funds from one account to cover an overdraft in another account if the account is identified as security.
+Overdraft protection – financial institution can offset funds from one account to cover an overdraft in another account if the account is identified as security

-- Secured Loan: A financial institution can offset a loan or overdraft charges if the account is documented as security.
+Secured loan – financial institution can offset a loan or overdraft charges if the account is documented as security.
 Example: If an individual has a savings account that is security for a loan, only the funds in excess of that security can be seized.

-- Delinquent Loan: A financial institution can transfer funds from a bank account to cover delinquent loan payments if the account is identified as security, if there is a loan default, or the financial institution has taken appropriate action to satisfy the delinquent loan with the funds in the bank account.
+Delinquent loan – financial institution can transfer funds from a bank account to cover delinquent loan payments if the account is identified as security, if there is a loan default, or the financial institution took appropriate action to satisfy the delinquent loan with the funds in the bank account

-- Certificate of Deposit: A financial institution can offset funds held in a certificate of deposit (CD) used as collateral for a loan up to the amount of the loan.
+Certificate of deposit – financial institution can offset funds held in a certificate of deposit used as collateral for a loan up to the amount of the loan.
 Funds in excess of the loan are subject to levy.
 This also applies to perfected security interest.

 -